jaimelobaton/TestAPIBackend/README.md

 Settings->Request

-These methods help us to retrive all the data about Genders, Studios and Directors --No required Aunthentication
+These methods help us to retrive all the data about Genders, Studios and Directors, Just in case you want to know their primary keys.
+--No required Aunthentication